cx-michael-fowler/CheckmarxOneAPIModule/README.md

         Example
             $projects = Get-AllProjects $conn "<project_id_1>,<project_id_2>,<project_id_3>"

+     Get-Applications
+        Details
+            Function to get a hash of all applications Key = Application ID and Value = Application Object Parameters
+            CxOneConnObj - Checkmarx One connection object
+        Example
+            $applications = Get-Applications $conn

     Get-AllScans
         Details
             Function to get a hash of scans filtered by statuses provided as a CSV string